Fellowships

 • Application Instructions

-Applications should be made online, to be reviewed by Co-Directors of the Center of Research for Girls, and should include the following materials:
+Applications should be made online, to be reviewed by Co-Directors of the Center for Research for Girls, and should include the following materials:

-1. A statement of interest (500-750 words) describing the appropriateness of the fellowship to your situation, your proposed focus of work in collaboration with LCRG, and your sense of what you will contribute to the intellectual life of the Laurel School community.
+1. A statement of interest (500-750 words) describing the appropriateness of the fellowship to your situation, your proposed focus of work in collaboration with Laurel’s Center for Research for Girls, and your sense of what you will contribute to the intellectual life of the Laurel School community.

 3. An approved dissertation prospectus.